Alternative title suggestion: The Confused.

 The whole book is built on one night from Cora’s past.
 A past that is alluded to every three seconds but isn’t fully explained until the second to last chapter of the book.
 And there lies my biggest issue.
 I was able to guess some of it, but if I have to wait until literally the end of the novel for the core of the story to be explained, I’m too annoyed to appreciate it.

 I was also annoyed with all the authorizes involved in the case.
-One, a policeman with decades of work under his belt and the other a lawyer, who both disturbed after speaking with Cora.
-In all your years as a cop, this one chick was the one that haunted you and change how you operated?
-What kind of beat had he been on?
+One, a policeman with decades of work under his belt and the other a lawyer, who are both disturbed after speaking with Cora.
+In all your years involved in law, this one chick was the one that haunted you?
+Caused you to change how you operate?
+What kind of work were they doing before this case?

 That being said, when I wasn’t super annoyed with Hammesfar for stringing me along like this is Tindr or something, I was impressed with the symbolism in the book.
 The religious bit felt heavy handed but it only served to mimic how Cora felt growing up.
-It was also interesting to see the religious theme carried through out the novel.
-It’s effect on the characters, Cora’s son is never named but only called the boy.
-The large role of water in the story, her father and his gross habits, Aladdin’s den.
+It was also interesting to see the religious theme carried throughout the novel.
+It’s effect on the characters especially.
+Some examples include Cora’s son (who is never named but only called the boy), the large role of water, her father and his gross habits, Aladdin’s den, her husband.

 I would recommend this book to anyone who is willing to wait patiently for answers.
 If you hate that, as I do, then you should probably skip it.
 I haven’t seen the show on USA but is on my list!

 I ought to mention the relationship between book and screen.